ai2cm/pace/docs/testing.rst

     For example, checkpointers have been written to:

     #. compare the model state to a reference state (:py:class:`pace.util.ValidationCheckpointer`)
-    #. calibrate the threshold for each variable given a perturbed state
+    #. calibrate the threshold for each variable given a perturbed state (:py:class:`pace.util.ThresholdCalibrationCheckpointer`)

     Additional checkpoint behaviors could be implemented, for example to save reference test data directly from Python.
     Thresholds are set automatically using a :py:class:`pace.util.ThresholdCalibrationCheckpointer` for each variable based on a round-off error perturbed initial state.